14all-agency/shopify-llms-txt-directory/https-aliciaadamsalpaca-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0574/9060/4147/files/ac-AP124-110-01PinkPowder-IvoryHR.jpg?v=1751995414
     Price: $355.00 USD
 - [Capri Wrap](https://aliciaadamsalpaca.com/products/capri-wrap): The Capri Wrap features an ombre stripe design.
 It functions as a wrap, a scarf, a stole, or even a shawl.
 The feather-weight baby alpaca and silk blend makes it the perfect accessory for warmer months.
 Wear one or two - it's a versatile look and a great way to layer in transitional weather.
 Since it's airy and light, it folds away easily (or ties onto your bag), so you're never without something to throw over your shoulders, should you catch a chill.
 This lightweight wrap in an ombre lined pattern is the perfect wrap all year round.
-Dimensions: 28 in. x 76 in. plus 3/4 in. eyelash fringe Materials: 70% Baby Alpaca Wool, 30% Silk Product Care: Dry Clean Only.
+Dimensions: 28 in. x 76 in. plus 3/4 in. eyelash fringe Materials: 70% Baby Alpaca Wool, 30% Silk Product Care: Dry Clean Only Proudly fair-trade made in Peru.
-  Updated: 2025-10-03T14:40:29Z
+  Updated: 2025-10-06T10:21:50Z
   Vendor: alicia adams alpaca
   Product Type: Scarves & Wraps
   Availability: Available